Mortgage Loan Types for Home Buying and Selling

 Popular Types of Mortgage Loan Programs

 This is the granddaddy of them all.
-Today you can choose from 5-year, 10-year, 15-year, 20-year-, 30-year, 40-year and even 50-year fixed-rate mortgages, all of which are completely amortized.
+Fixed-rate mortgage loans come in 5-year, 10-year, 15-year, 20-year-, 30-year, 40-year, and even 50-year timeframes, all of which are completely amortized.

 Calling a mortgage loan type an "interest-only mortgage" is a bit misleading because these loans are not really interest-only, meaning the borrower pays only interest on the loan.
 Interest-only loans contain an option to make an interest-only payment.
 The option is available only for a certain period of time.
 However, some junior mortgages are indeed interest-only and require a balloon payment, consisting of the original loan balance at maturity.

 This type of mortgage financing consists of two loans: a first mortgage and a second mortgage.
 The mortgages can be adjustable-rate mortgages or fixed-rate or a combination of the two.
 Borrowers take out two loans when the down payment is less than 20% to avoid paying private mortgage insurance.

 Adjustable-rate mortgages (ARMs) come in many flavors, colors, and sizes.
 The interest rate fluctuates.
 It can move up or down monthly, semi-annually, annually, or remain fixed for a period of time before it adjusts.

 Borrowers who want to pay a lower interest rate initially often opt for mortgage buydowns.
 The interest rate is reduced because fees are paid to lower the rate, which is why it's called a buydown.
 Buyers, sellers or lenders can buy down the interest rate for the borrower.

 Specialty Mortgage Loan Types

 Like the 203K loan program, FHA has another program that provides funds to a borrower to fix up a home by rolling the funds into one loan.
 The dollar limits for repair work are lower on a Streamlined-K loan, but it requires less paperwork and is easier to obtain than a 203K.

 These types of mortgage loans are used when a seller has put a home on the market -- but it has not yet sold -- and the seller wants to borrow equity to buy another home.
 The seller's existing home is used as security for a bridge (also called swing) loan.

 Equity loans are second in position and junior to the existing first mortgage.
 Borrowers take out equity loans to receive cash.
 The loans can be adjustable, fixed, or a line of credit from which the borrower can draw funds as needed.

 Reverse mortgages are available to any person over the age of 62 who has enough equity.
 Instead of making monthly payments to the lender, the lender makes monthly payments to the borrower for as long as the borrower resides in the home.
 The interest rate can be fixed or adjustable.
 Get independent advice from a trusted advisor before taking out a reverse mortgage.

 At the time of writing, Elizabeth Weintraub, DRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.